 Who is involved?

-The project will be steered by an Advisory Committee composed of experts in a range of related fields and geographies – including THIRST’s Board of Trustees.
+The project will be steered by several technical advisors; experts in a range of related fields and geographies – including THIRST’s Board of Trustees.

 The Lead Researcher and Project Manager is THIRST CEO, Sabita Banerji, who has extensive experience of leading HRIAs in other commodity supply chains including tomatoes, wine, tuna and coffee.